 - There should be no writing on the front of the mount.

 - A member may hand their images to another member to bring along for entry on a competition evening.
-Please email the Competition Secretary with the name of member bringing the image and the title.
-This enables us to double check that we have all images on the night.
+Please email the Competition Secretary with the name of the member bringing the image and the title.
+This enables us to double-check that we have all images on the night.

 - Images may have been taken at any time but cannot be entered more than once.